 During their time at The Laurels, pupils will have learnt the ‘language of virtue’ and will have learnt to recognise what constitutes a ‘life well led’.

-The Sixth Form (VI Form) is the spring board to the next chapter in a young woman’s life – a time when they will be called upon to live a life in tune with their principles and ideals; to be women of integrity.
+The Sixth Form is the spring board to the next chapter in a young woman’s life – a time when they will be called upon to live a life in tune with their principles and ideals; to be women of integrity.
 This is no easy challenge.

-The Character Development programme helps our VI-Formers to develop the emotional and spiritual tools which will enable them to live a life in harmony with themselves and their innermost yearnings; to learn how unique and valued they are, yet at the same time think about themselves less and others more; to take life seriously but have a healthy sense of humour about themselves; to make the right choices for the right reasons.
+The Character Development programme helps our Sixth Formers to develop the emotional and spiritual tools which will enable them to live a life in harmony with themselves and their innermost yearnings; to learn how unique and valued they are, yet at the same time think about themselves less and others more; to take life seriously but have a healthy sense of humour about themselves; to make the right choices for the right reasons.

 The Tutorial System